HarveyAland/Three-tier-incident-tracker/README.md

 Infrastructure is provisioned with **Terraform**, workloads containerized with **Docker**, and deployed using **raw Kubernetes YAML** and **Helm** for the ALB controller.
 The app demonstrates real-world AWS experience including IAM, ALB integration, and secure service-to-database communication.

+A fully automated Jenkins CI/CD pipeline was configured on an EC2 instance to build, tag, and push Docker images to Amazon ECR, then roll out updates to EKS using `kubectl set image`.
+The pipeline validates that code pushes automatically trigger clean deployments across backend and frontend components.

 > ⚠️ **Note**: The React frontend was generated using AI-assisted tools.
 This allowed me to focus on infrastructure provisioning, backend development, Kubernetes deployments, and end-to-end system integration.
 ---